stibinator/DuAEF_Duik_Docs/src/docs/rigging-tools.md

 ## ![](img/duik-icons/rename_r.png) Rename

-With the "Rename" tool you can rename as many layers, puppet pins or project items at once as you wish.
+With the *Rename* tool you can rename as many layers, puppet pins or project items at once as you wish.

 This tool is able to update the expressions after having renamed the elements, if you need it.
 Disabling the option if you don't need it may improve performance a little bit.

 ## ![](img/duik-icons/searchreplace_r.png) Search and Replace

-You can "Search and Replace" text in layer names, project item names, expressions or source texts of text layers.
+You can *Search and Replace* text in layer names, project item names, expressions or source texts of text layers.

 ## ![](img/duik-icons/measure_r.png) Measure distance

-When two layers are selected, click on the "Measure Distance" button to measure the distance between their anchor points, in pixels.
+When two layers are selected, click on the *Measure Distance* button to measure the distance between their anchor points, in pixels.

 ## ![](img/duik-icons/align_r.png) Align Layers